 A reader — who we will not name, for obvious reasons — sent the photo above and those below from Hong Kong.
-He tells us he lives in the Wan Chai district and these photos were taken outside and near his apartment building by his son.
+He tells us these photos were taken outside and near his apartment building by his son.

 He wanted our readers here to see what’s happening in the former British Colony as Hong Kongers protest and fight against domination from mainland China.

 [M]ore than 1,000 people gathered Friday night at a public park near Hong Kong’s legislative complex, chanting “Fight for freedom.”
 Medical workers rallied earlier at the office of the hospital authority.